Administrative Division Commander –

 promoted to the rank of Lieutenant.
 He is currently assigned as the Operations Division

 Commander.
-The Operations Division is comprised of the Patrol Bureau and Investigations Bureau.
+The Operations Division is comprised of the Patrol Bureau, Investigations Bureau, and Community Resource Bureau.
 Lt.
-Bird also oversees the Internal Affairs & Professional Standards Bureau.
+Bird is currently the most senior sworn officer for the department.